atrosekta/rust-electrical-wiki/content/fullbook.md

 - The last input to receive power is the function that is activated, even if power is still being applied to the opposite.
 - They must be placed on floors, foundations or the ground.
-- They still produce max power when damaged
+- They still produce max power when damaged.
 - They can be picked up with a hammer but lose 20% health.
 - If a battery is feeding power to either of the inputs, components connected to Power Out will register an active usage on the battery.

+---

 ---

 # Power Storage